Run for your life

 One day, as I was entering middle age (for me, it started at 40), I was felled by an attack of gout.
 Believe me, the pain was unbearably exquisite, concentrating on the left big toe.
 I was flat on my back, unable to rise because the slightest movement of the foot would cause an invisible demon to twist a steel needle through my body.

-My boss then, a round-bodied Englishman called Mike Annetts, who insisted we had a mid-afternoon "Happy Hour" drinking session every Wednesday in his office, used to joke that gout was caused by slow horses and fast women.
-I soon discovered from the doctor that red meat (pork, duck, mutton, beef, crabmeat, shrimps), beer-drinking and lack of exercise were the culprits and as I didn't like the idea of lying on my back in excruciating agony, I decided there and then to stop my gluttony and start a programme of physical exercise.
+My boss then, a round-bodied Englishman called Mike Annetts who insisted we had a mid-afternoon “Happy Hour” drinking session every Wednesday in his office, used to joke that gout was caused by slow horses and fast women.
+I quickly discovered from the doctor that red meat (pork, duck, mutton, beef, veal, crabmeat, shrimps), beer-drinking and lack of exercise were the culprits and as I didn’t like the idea of lying on my back in excruciating agony, I decided there and then to stop my gluttony and start a programme of physical exercise.

 One for the road

-Running is the best and cheapest way to good health and a trim figure.
-There's no need to buy complicating, expensive equipment.
-A pair of canvas shoes, cotton T-shirt and shorts are all you require.
-Heck, sometime I run topless, especially in the park after dark.
-You don't even need to join a gym (although it is a good idea).
-Just check out a safe route in your neighbourhood and start running for your life.
+Running is the quickest, cheapest way to good health and a trim figure.
+There’s no need to buy expensive gear.
+A pair of canvas shoes (like the black kungfu pair worn by Bruce Lee in The Big Boss), cotton T-shirt and shorts are all you require.
+Heck, I often run shoeless, and occasionally topless, especially in the coastal park after dark.

 I do my road running usually before midnight when there are few vehicles to fume the air.
 Usually I try to cover at least 5km in 30 minutes.
 Before the run, I warm up my legs and knee joints with a slow jog for a half-km.
 The slow warm-up is crucial as I discovered early on when I suffered painful knees because I was impatient and skipped it during my runs.